zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/wsl2/setup.md

 ## Pre-requisites

-This learning path assumes you have a  Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit) or a Lenovo Thinkpad X13s laptop running Windows 11.
+This Learning Path assumes you have a  Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit) or a Lenovo Thinkpad X13s laptop running Windows 11.

 All major cloud providers have introduced Arm virtual machine instances.
 For more information about how to get started refer to [Getting Started with Arm-based Cloud Services](/learning-paths/cloud/providers/).